-- Reduced loading rates onto pervious pacing systems maintain the intended benefits of the system.
-Additional areas loaded onto the porous pavement systems increases the potential for sediment and pollutant loading, which overtime can lead to failure of systems.
+- Reduced loading rates onto pervious paving systems maintain the intended benefits of the system.
+Additional areas loaded onto the pervious pavement systems increases the potential for sediment and pollutant loading, which overtime can lead to failure of systems.

 - 3. To satisfy the stormwater runoff quantity standards at Section IV.R, the design engineer shall utilize BMPs from Table 1 or from Table 2 and/or an alternative stormwater management measure approved in accordance with Section IV.G. - 4.
 If a variance in accordance with N.J.A.C.
 7:8-4.6 or a waiver from strict compliance in accordance with Section IV.D is granted from the requirements of this subsection, then BMPs from Table 1, 2, or 3, and/or an alternative stormwater management measure approved in accordance with Section IV.G may be used to meet the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards at Section IV.P, Q and R. - 5.
 For separate or combined storm sewer improvement projects, such as sewer separation, undertaken by a government agency or public utility (for example, a sewerage company), the requirements of this subsection shall only apply to areas owned in fee simple by the government agency or utility, and areas within a right-of-way or easement held or controlled by the government agency or utility; the entity shall not be required to obtain additional property or property rights to fully satisfy the requirements of this subsection.
-Regardless of the amount of area of a separate or combined storm sewer improvement project subject to the green infrastructure requirements of this subsection, each project shall fully comply with the applicable groundwater recharge, stormwater runoff quality control, and stormwater runoff quantity standards at Section IV.P, Q and R, unless the project is granted a waiver from strict compliance in accordance with Section IV.D. - P. Onsite Retention and Groundwater Recharge Standards - 1.
-This subsection contains the minimum design and performance standards for onsite retention and groundwater recharge for Major Developments as follows: - 2.
-The design engineer shall, using the assumptions and factors for stormwater runoff, onsite retention, and groundwater recharge calculations at Section VI, the following criteria that results in the greatest infiltration volume: - i.
+Regardless of the amount of area of a separate or combined storm sewer improvement project subject to the green infrastructure requirements of this subsection, each project shall fully comply with the applicable groundwater recharge, stormwater runoff quality control, and stormwater runoff quantity standards at Section IV.P, Q and R, unless the project is granted a waiver from strict compliance in accordance with Section IV.D. - P. Groundwater Recharge Standards - 1.
+This subsection contains the minimum design and performance standards for groundwater recharge for Major Developments as follows: - 2.
+The design engineer shall, using the assumptions and factors for stormwater runoff, onsite retention, and groundwater recharge calculations at Section VI, either: - i.
 Demonstrate through hydrologic and hydraulic analysis that the site and its stormwater management measures maintain 100 percent of the average annual pre-construction groundwater recharge volume for the site; or - ii.
-Demonstrate through hydrologic and hydraulic analysis that the increase of stormwater runoff volume from pre-construction to post-construction for the 2-year storm is infiltrated; or - iii.
-Demonstrate through hydrologic and hydraulic analysis that the onsite retention volume of [1.0/1.25/1.5] inches over all impervious surfaces is infiltrated or retained onsite.
+Demonstrate through hydrologic and hydraulic analysis that the increase of stormwater runoff volume from pre-construction to post-construction for the projected 2-year storm, as defined and determined pursuant to Section VI.D of this ordinance, is infiltrated. - 3.
+This groundwater recharge requirement does not apply to projects within the "urban redevelopment area," or to projects subject to 4 below. - 4.
+The following types of stormwater shall not be recharged: - i.
+Stormwater from areas of high pollutant loading.
+High pollutant loading areas are areas in industrial and commercial developments where solvents and/or petroleum products are loaded/unloaded, stored, or applied, areas where pesticides are loaded/unloaded or stored; areas where hazardous materials are expected to be present in greater than "reportable quantities" as defined by the United States Environmental Protection Agency (EPA) at 40 CFR 302.4; areas where recharge would be inconsistent with Department approved remedial action work plan approved pursuant to the Administrative Requirements for the Remediation of Contaminated Sites rules, N.J.A.C.
+7:26C, or Department landfill closure plan and areas; and areas with high risks for spills of toxic materials, such as gas stations and vehicle maintenance facilities; and